British Rail Class 83: Later use

 Electrification finally reached Glasgow in the early 1970s, allowing this class to operate the full length of the West Coast Main Line.

-The last three in service (83009, 83012 and 83015) were retained for use on empty coaching stock workings from London Euston Station to Willesden.
-83009 had previously been used at Longsight in Manchester, to convert the 25 kV AC supply to 1500 V DC, to allow testing of the Class 506 units following the closure of Reddish Depot.
+The last three in service (83009, 83012 and 83015) were retained for use on empty coaching stock workings from London Euston to Willesden.
+83009 had previously been used at Longsight Electric TMD in Manchester, to convert the 25 kV AC supply to 1500 V DC, to allow testing of the units following the closure of Reddish Electric Depot.